This post may contain affiliate links. Please read my disclosure policy for more info.

 His boasting pushed his brother’s to the edge that led him down a very difficult and humbling road.
 Yes, it led him to the palace but there was a price to be paid for his pride.
 (Proverbs 16:18)

 No matter our spiritual breakthrough, success, or revelation we should never boast for our own selfish gain.

 5. Not Everyone Will Receive Your Calling

 It’s true, not everyone will receive or see what you are called to do and be.
 You can even tell them what you feel God is leading you to do.
-It doesn’t mean they will believe it.
+It doesn’t mean they will believe it or wish you well.

 In my early 20’s my associate youth pastor moved back to our church and got a position in the department I was working in.
 I decide to visit his office and welcome him to the team.

 As I welcomed him to the team, he responded with…“I’m surprised you have made it this far.” <— TRUE STORY!

 I was shocked for a few seconds and responded, “Apparently, you didn’t know who I am.”